otto-schnurr/FileInput-swift/README.md

 Requires Xcode 6 beta 5 or later.

 Until Xcode 6 is out of beta, the following is a convenient short cut to have in your `.bashrc`.
-Typing `sw` will point your terminal to the beta without having to switch the rest of your Mac off of Xcode 5.
+Typing `sw` points your terminal to the beta without having to switch the rest of your Mac off of Xcode 5.

     function sw()
     {